 If an elderly individual already suffers from a mental disorder, such as bipolar disorder or schizophrenia, loved ones may already be used to making decisions for him or her.
 However, if the loved one has accumulated property and money throughout the years, he may need another person to make decisions on his behalf.
 Whether an elderly individual suffers from a neurological or psychiatric disorder, he will need advocates on his side to make decisions that are in his best interest.

 It is important for the loved ones of incapacitated individuals to ensure that the individual is properly cared for and receives the best medical treatment possible.
 Most caregivers take this responsibility very seriously, but unfortunately, there are those who use the afflicted individual’s mental state to their advantage.
 These caregivers often spend the individual’s money irresponsibly, and may even use his or her resources while neglecting to pay for his or her healthcare.
 This type of behavior is a serious form of elder abuse, and if loved ones don’t step in and stop it, the abuser’s behavior can continue indefinitely.

-If you believe that a loved one is no longer mentally capable of making rational decisions, you may need the assistance of the Law Offices of Kreisher & Gregorowicz.
+If you believe that a loved one is no longer mentally capable of making rational decisions, you may need the assistance of Kreisher Marshall & Associates, LLC.
 Our elder law attorneys serve the Bloomsburg and Columbia County areas, and we would be more than happy to hear the details of your case.
 Contact us now at (570) 784-5211 to learn more.